semantifyit/ds-specifications/DomainSpecifications/DS-V2/Grammar/README.md

 *   DateRule, applies only to date values according to SDO data types (Date)
 *   TimeRule, applies only to Time values according to SDO data types (Time)
 *   DateTimeRule, applies only to DateTime values according to SDO data types (DateTime)
-*   NumberRule, applies only to numberic values accoarding to SDO data types (Number, Integer, Float)
+*   NumberRule, applies only to numeric values according to SDO data types (Number, Integer, Float)
-*   ComplexRule, applies as logical connector between rules/checks
+*   ComplexRule, applies as a logical connector between rules/checks